Topics

 Rare disease

 The diagnosis of rare diseases requires the integration of patient-specific data with large-scale background knowledge, such as the Human Phenotype Ontology (HPO).
-I develop systems like PhenomeNET and PVP that use automated reasoning and machine learning to prioritize disease-causing genomic variants based on their phenotypic consequences.
+We develop systems like PhenomeNET and PVP that use automated reasoning and machine learning to prioritize disease-causing genomic variants based on their phenotypic consequences.

 Drug mechanisms